 The brewery’s taproom is quite small at the moment, as they are working on an expansion.
 No seats nor tables inside, and only a couple of improvised seats outside.
 They are supposed to have 6 beers on tap, although they had only 2 when we were there (as you can see in the picture below).
 We could get some bottles, but they were not showing all of them so we had to ask.
 Hopefully, the expansion will address all these issues.

-They run an interesting “Locals Scheme“, so if live within one mile of the brewery you get 15 per cent off everything (once you signup and get a keyring).
+They run an attractive “Locals Scheme“, so if live within one mile of the brewery you get 15 per cent off everything (once you signup and get a keyring).

 It is not that easy to get there if you live in Central or North London.
 However; if you manage to get to Brixton station, you can then take bus number 3 to arrive at Gipsy Hill stop in 30 minutes.